 Of course, there are other kinds of extra curricular activities that might also qualify for high school credit.
 Our kids have taken woodworking classes, sword fighting lessons, and ballroom dance classes, to name just a few.
 Whenever the hours spent on such endeavors justify doing so, I’ve granted elective credit for these things, as well.

 I hope that gets the wheels in your brain turning.
-You won’t be able to pack all ten of these suggestions into a single summer, but you can pick the two or three that appeal most to your kids and get a jump start on them in July.
+You won’t be able to pack all ten of these suggestions into a single summer, but you can pick the two or three that appeal most to your kids and get a jump start on those before time to head back to the classroom or hit their lesson books again..
 Where will you begin?